sammyrTX/Python-Baseball_Project/notes.md

 _Pending Items:_

-   - Add code to track runs scored through the different phases of a team at bat
+   - Add code to track runs scored through the different phases of a team at bat - In Progress

    - Function added to walk batter and advance any runners on base.
 Needs testing.